 Key information

-- draft guidelines for pipeline proponents engaging with landowners to access and acquire land for pipeline projects.
+Final Pipelines regulation and guidelines for engaging with landowners to access and acquire land for pipeline projects

 Proposed changes to Gas Supply and Pipelines regulations

 The NSW Pipelines and Gas Supply laws regulate the reliable supply and distribution of gas and the safe construction and operation of gas networks and pipelines in NSW.
-The Department of Climate Change, Energy, the Environment and Water (the department) is engaging with the community on proposed changes to the gas supply and pipelines legislation:
+The Department engaged with the community on proposed changes to the gas supply and pipelines legislation:

 - Gas Supply [Safety and Network Management] Amendment Regulation 2025